UC Davis Campus Abandoned Bike Policy

 Not only do abandoned bicycles represent an eyesore, but they take up valuable bike parking spaces, may present tripping hazards, and most importantly tempt thieves.

 ...i) on campus in such condition that it can be considered abandoned as evidenced by signs of disuse or neglect."

 The Transportation Services Bicycle Program has a variety of procedures to deal with abandoned bicycles.
 Transportation Services personnel regularly patrol the campus and impound bicycles that appear to be abandoned.
 Typically, warning notices are affixed to the bikes in advance of their impoundment.
 The notice indicates that the bike appears to be abandoned and that the owner has at least 48 hours to remove the bike or correct any deficiencies that identify the bike as possibly being abandoned.

 Another technique employed by Transportation Services is to identify the owners of possibly abandoned bikes through the bicycle registration records.
 If the owner's e-mail address can be found and is still valid, a message is sent to notify that person that the bike is subject to impound, just as the paper warning notices do.

 When a bike is impounded, procedures are followed to determine if the bike has been reported stolen anywhere in California.
-Additionally, if the bike has been registered with a California Bicycle License, attempts are made to identify and contact the owner.
+Additionally, if the bike has been registered with the university, attempts are made to identify and contact the owner.
 A notice is sent to inform the owner how to recover the bike and it also gives the option of relinquishing claim on the bike, allowing Transportation Services to dispose of the bike without the restrictions imposed by state law.
 Notices may be sent electronically, by regular mail or both.

 Most unclaimed abandoned bikes go up for public auction, and others are donated to various charitable groups or organizations.
-Transportation Services currently holds two general public auctions annually plus occasional eBay® auctions.
+Transportation Services currently holds two general public auctions annually plus occasional online auctions.
 More information about the auctions is available here.

 Students, staff and faculty who no longer want their bicycles are encouraged to remove them from campus property.
 There are many options for their disposal: